dev-bitcoin/blog/content/blog/schnorr-basics.md

 ---

 If you're having a difficult time wrapping your head around Schnorr signatures, you're not alone.
-In this post I make an attempt at explaining Schnorr signatures at a level that I myself appreciate, and hopefully you'll find it valuable too.
+In this post, I attempt to explain Schnorr signatures at a level that I myself appreciate, and hopefully, you'll find it valuable too.

 <!--more-->